changwei0314/Hand-gesture-recognition-and-computer-control-application/README.md

 >1.
 Collecting data
 >2.
 Adding skeleton on image
 >`python addSkeleton.py [-h] [-p PATH]`
->The path can be the directory of an image or a f
+>The path can be the directory of an image or a folder

 ## Training